CNC Machine Controls are somewhat Generic as they can be Adapted to Different Machines by Changing Stored Parameters & Macro Programs

 Have Strippit & Fanuc Controls Books, Nobody at Your Company Has Ever Read the Books Anyway!

-So, Sit Down on Floor and Read the Hard-To-Read Printing Molded into Black-Cover in Lower Left Side of your Control, Like Control in Photos.
-It says Change Batteries once a Year and Be Sure
+So, Sit Down on Floor and Read the Hard-To-Read Printing Molded into Black-Cover in Lower Left

-Control Power is On when Replacing Batteries.
+Control Power is ON when Replacing Batteries.

 When Control is On, Power is Supplied to RAM Memory to keep Data Stored.
 When Control Power is Off, Batteries take over to keep Data Stored.